auth0/docs/articles/libraries/lock/v11/selecting-the-connection-for-multiple-logins.md

 ---
 # Selecting from Multiple Connection Options

-Auth0 allows you to offer your users multiple methods of authenticating.
-This is especially important with SaaS, multi-tenant apps, in which a single app is used by many different organizations, each one of which is potentially using different systems such as LDAP, Active Directory, Google Apps, or username/password stores.
+With Auth0 you can offer users multiple methods of authenticating.
+This is especially important with SaaS, multi-tenant apps, where a single app is used by many different organizations, each using different systems such as LDAP, Active Directory, Google Apps, or username/password stores.

 In Auth0, you associate a number of different *connections* (representing methods of authentication) to specific applications, or directly to a tenant (as [domain connections](/applications/enable-third-party-applications#step-2-promote-connections)).
 When the user logs in, one of these connections will need to be selected as the one to use.